chainsawriot/rstyle/blogpost.md

 ![Community-specific distribution of naming conventions among 18 large communities](blogpost_files/figure-markdown_github/Figure%204-1.png)

 For the binary style-elements, local patterns are also observed (Figure 5).
-The most salient pattern is the *"Java"* and *"Sparse Matrix"* communities exceptional high use of tab indentation, probably due to influence from Java or Matlab.
+The most salient pattern is the *"Java"* and *"Sparse Matrix"* communities exceptional high usage of tab indentation, probably due to influence from Java or Matlab.
 Also, the high level in usage of open curly on its own line for the *"Graphics"* is exceptional too.

 ![Community-specific distribution of naming conventions among 18 large communities](blogpost_files/figure-markdown_github/Figure%205-1.png)